makevoid/ubicloud-1/DEVELOPERS.md

 database: `clover_development` and `clover_test`.
 Only one user is used to connect to both databases, though, named `clover`.

-Presuming you have set up Postgres using `asdf-vm`, run a server in a dedicated terminal window with `postgres -D $PGDATA` set aside, and then create the user and databases:
+Presuming you have set up Postgres using `mise`, run a server in a dedicated terminal window with `postgres -D $PGDATA` set aside, and then create the user and databases: